 Atypical symptoms of GERD include tooth damage, trouble breathing, nausea and trouble swallowing.
 More common atypical symptoms are cough and throat clearing, and sensation of something in the throat known as a globus.
 Left untreated, GERD can lead to damage in the esophagus or cancer.

 Treatment includes over-the-counter and prescription medications such as histamine-2 receptor antagonists, commonly called H2 blockers, and proton pump inhibitors such as Nexium.
-The H2 blocker Zantac used to be available to treat acid reflux and GERD but has since been recalled.
+The H2 blocker Zantac made with ranitidine used to be available to treat acid reflux and GERD but has since been recalled.
+Zantac 360 is available in a new over-the-counter formula made with famotidine.
+This version is not included in the recall.

 In serious cases, a health care provider may recommend surgery.